prkumar/uplink/docs/source/tips.rst

 Decorating All Request Methods in a Class
 =========================================

-To apply an decorator across all methods in a class, you can simply decorate the class rather than each method individually:
+To apply a decorator across all methods in a class, you can simply decorate the class rather than each method individually:

 .. code-block:: python